k0mraid3/Magisk-Module-Minimal-NXP-NFC-Framework/README.md

-# NFC Framework for Samsung Devices - Magisk Module - ALPHA v0.0001
+# Minimal NFC Framework - Magisk Module - ALPHA v0.0001
 NFC Framework Magisk Module (VERY Early Development)

 This Magisk module is designed for modern Samsung devices released after 2020, although it may work on older.
 It aims to provide a minimal NFC framework in a magisk module, as a template for future NFC projects.
 The module will eventually incorperate a hook and a suite of basic NFC tools (and maybe BLE and other IoT later).
 Please note that this module is currently in very early stages of development, and as such, it may have limited functionality or potential issues.